lerna/lerna/README.md

 ## About

-While developing [Babel](github.com/babel/babel) I developed a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) approach where the entire project was split into individual packages but lived in the same repo.
+While developing [Babel](github.com/babel/babel) I followed a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) approach where the entire project was split into individual packages but everything lived in the same repo.
 This was great.
-It allowed super easy modularisation which meant the core was easier to approach and meant others could use the useful parts of Babel in their applications.
+It allowed super easy modularisation which meant the core was easier to approach and meant others could use the useful parts of Babel in their own projects.

-This tool was abstracted out of that and deals with bootstrapping these modules by linking them together as well as publishing them to npm.
+This tool was abstracted out of that and deals with bootstrapping packages by linking them together as well as publishing them to npm.
 You can see the [Babel repo](https://github.com/babel/babel/tree/master/packages) for an example of a large Lerna project.